amrut-asm/signal-qlbot/README.md

 # Modifications required

-* Make sure you put in your signal bot's phone number in the script.
-Also, be sure to change the group name to your Signal group.

 * Change the country code from 'IN' (India) to something else but make sure that country doesn't have a large number of servers.

 * For example, the US has a large number of servers and because of this the script will spam your Signal group with info about a dozen servers.